Your Privacy Is Protected

 - set up, manage, administer and maintain your products or services

 Communicate with You

-- send communications by various methods, such as mail, e-mail, text (SMS), telephone, automatic dialing-announcing device (at the numbers you have provided to us), fax, or other telecommunication channels, or social media, including marketing or communications about benefits, features or other details about products or services
+- send communications by various methods, such as mail, e-mail, text (SMS), telephone, automatic dialing-announcing device (at the numbers you have provided to us), fax, other telecommunication channels, social media, including marketing or communications about benefits, features or other details about products or services

 Provide You with Value